parenthetical-e/fakephys/README.md

 # Install

-First clone from gitub
+Assuming you're at the command line, first clone from gitub

         git clone git@github.com:brainprosthesis/fakephys.git

-The move to the cloned directory, on unix from the command line
+Then move to the cloned directory.

         cd fakephys

-And finally from the command line type
+And finally type.

         pip install .